 For all ACGME accredited programs, the program director must appoint a Clinical Competency Committee (CCC).
-At a minimum the CCC must be composed of three members of the program faculty.
+At a minimum the CCC must be composed of three members of the program faculty, which in small programs, could be comprised the Program Director and two core faculty.
 Others eligible for appointment to the committee include faculty from other programs and non-physician members of the health care team who have frequent contact with the GME residents and fellows.
-The program must have a policy that describes the responsibilities of the committee.
 The CCC should: review all resident evaluations semiannually; prepare and assure the reporting of Milestones evaluations of each resident semiannually to ACGME; and, advise the program director regarding resident progress, including promotion, remediation, and dismissal.
 The meeting of the CCC does not substitute for the required documented semiannual evaluation of the GME resident or fellow by the Program Director or designee.